Bose SoundLink Mini II Review

 The Soundlink Mini II includes a docking station that makes charging at home fast and easy.
 It can also be charged via a port on the actual speaker when you're on the go.

-With a list price of $200 the SoundLink Mini II is one of the most expensive speakers we tested.
+The SoundLink Mini II is one of the most expensive speakers we tested.
 If you're not too fussy about sound quality you can likely spend much less and still be satisfied (the JBL Charge 3 and UE Roll 2 come to mind).
 However, the SoundLink Revolve sounds better and costs the same.
 Therefore, the Mini II is only a good value if you find it on sale.

-The Bose SoundLink Mini II was the best sounding bluetooth speaker around until Bose replaced it with the Revolve.
+The Bose SoundLink Mini II was the best sounding Bluetooth speaker around until Bose replaced it with the Revolve.
 If you don't care about water resistance

 — Max Mutter and Steven Tata